nov314k/farmafit/README.md

 ## Libraries

-cJSON, the ultraweight JSON parser,  [github.com/DaveGamble/cJSON](https://github.com/DaveGamble/cJSON), is used to process the input JSON file.
-Since this is a simple project, `cJSON.h` and `cJSON.c` are just copied to `lib`, and included via `Makefile`.
+_cJSON_, the ultraweight JSON parser, [github.com/DaveGamble/cJSON](https://github.com/DaveGamble/cJSON), is used to process the input JSON file.

+_Slope_, the C/GTK+ data visualization library, [github.com/bytebrew/slope](https://github.com/bytebrew/slope), is used for plotting in the GUI version.

 ## Usage